 Foreign Investment Regulations Under Fire

 The government of Singapore has tried to cool its property market and avoid a bubble since 2009.
 Its measures have mostly targeted foreigners.
-They include higher taxes, borrowing limits, and restrictions on the number of properties which can be owned.
+They include higher taxes, borrowing limits, and restrictions on the number of properties which they can own.

-However, initial efforts did not push away foreign buyers.
+Initial efforts did not push away foreign buyers though.
 Many have deep pockets, are from countries like India and China, and aren’t letting higher taxes deter them.
 They see Singapore as a safe place to store their wealth.

 The implementation of the Additional Buyer’s Stamp Duty (ABSD) in late 2011 imposed an additional 10% tax on foreigners buying property.
 This tax increased to 15% in 2013 which led to reduced transaction volume.

-Since then, prices have suffered a massive decline.
-Real estate developers believe the measures to avoid a Singapore property bubble have gone too far, destroying its luxury property market.
+Since then, prices have suffered a massive fall.
+Real estate developers believe the measures to avoid a property bubble have gone too far, destroying Singapore’s luxury property market.

-The Real Estate Developers’ Association of Singapore asked the government to ease regulations and stop prices in the luxury property market from declining further.
+The Real Estate Developers’ Association of Singapore asked the government to ease regulations and stop prices in the luxury property market from decreasing further.

 “Not many Singaporeans are buying into this segment.
 Prices have indeed come down substantially,” explained Augustine Tan, the association’s president.